joemarshall/directvideo/index.markdown

 <source src="images/directvideo_comparison.mp4" type="video/mp4">
 </video>

-You can also download demo APKs to test on your own devices from [https://github.com/joemarshall/directvideo/releases](https://github.com/joemarshall/directvideo/releases).
+You can also download demo APKs to test on your own devices from [https://github.com/joemarshall/DirectVideoExample/releases/latest](https://github.com/joemarshall/DirectVideoExample/releases/latest).

-For the Meta Quest demo, press A and B to switch between DirectVideo Android and the built in media player.
-For the phone demo, touch 3 fingers to switch player, 2 fingers to pause and play.

 ## How to use